taecontrol/moonguard-docs/docs/exceptions/exceptions.md

 Additionally, all exceptions can be found on the Exception view.
 On the Exception view, users can view all exceptions in a group, including the first and last reported times.
-To view the details of a specific exception, simply click on the corresponding row.
+To access and review the details of a specific exception, click on the corresponding exception row.

 ![exceptions-list](./img/exceptions-list.png)